Uniform bases for ideal arrangements: Introduction

 The paper is organized as follows.
 After briefly reviewing some background and terminology on ideal arrangements in Section~\ref{section:ideal arrangements}, we introduce the notion of uniform bases and state a key proposition for uniform bases in Section~\ref{section:uniformbases}.
 The proofs of the main theorems (Theorems~\ref{theorem:main1} and \ref{theorem:main1uniqueness}) for the existence and ``uniqueness'' of uniform bases are achieved in Section~\ref{section:maintheorem}.
-We construct explicit uniform bases on each Lie type in Section~\ref{section:matrixPm}.
-In Section~\ref{section:root subsystem}, we discuss uniform bases for the ideal arrangements in a root subsystem.
-In particular, uniform bases for the ideal arrangements of types $E_6,E_7$ can be obtained from that of type $E_8$.
+We construct explicit uniform bases for type $D$ in Section~\ref{section:typeD} and discuss them for other types in Appendix.
 In Section~\ref{section:Hessenberg varieties}, we explain the connection between ideal arrangements and Hessenberg varieties given in \cite{AHMMS} and give explicit presentations of the cohomology rings of regular nilpotent Hessenberg varieties in all Lie types (Corollary~\ref{corollary:cohomologyHess}).